uhhdxni/uhhdxni/README.md

 - 👋 Hi, I’m @uhhdxni
 - 👀 I’m interested in scripting, modelling and game development.
-- 🌱 I’m currently learning Python and LUA.
+- 🌱 I’m currently learning Python, PHP and LUA.
 - 💰 My commissions are open (5$ Minimum)
 - 📫 Contact me on discord "uhhdxni" or roblox "he4rtsformoonlight".
 - 😊 Thanks for reading!